-At CFCC we encourage all students to achieve their personal and educational goals.
+At CFCC, we encourage all students achieve their personal and educational goals.
 OSA supports students in resolving educational, personal, and other concerns that affect the quality of education here at CFCC.
-As student advocates, we strive to promote a holistic learning experience that is safe and supportive through programs and services that develop students intellectually, emotionally, and socially.
+As student advocates, we strive to promote a learning experience that is safe and supportive through programs and services that develop students intellectually, emotionally, and socially.

-Our primary goal is to deliver an inclusive student services model that will positively engage student retention, graduation, and overall academic success.
+Our primary goal is to deliver an inclusive student services that will positively engage student retention, graduation, and overall academic success.
 We value our diverse student population and provide a variety of services, programs and opportunities that meet our students’ comprehensive needs.

 “Empower student responsibility, accountability, and self-respect, while providing general support and compliance in the pursuit of academic excellence.”